RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-09-solar-powered-parallella.markdown

 * Solder the USB power to the old adapter power wire, and USB ground to the adapter's ground.

 * Cover everything with heat shrink tubing or electrical tape.
 Heat shrink is preferred since it will last longer.

-* You're done!
+You're done!
 Plug everything in and watch your Parallella boot up.
+Note that this configuration will also power the Parallella's cooling fan.

 {% imgcap middle /images/parallella_solar_complete.jpg Parallella running on solar power. %}